PhilipDaniels/rtest/README.md

   - [ ] Config: concept of 'destination' which can be on another machine (build server) or local Tests are run in the destination dir.
 Initially, destination can be the same as the source and shadow copy can be a no-op
-  - [ ] Minimal copy on local disk
+  - [X] Minimal copy on local disk
-  - [ ] Directory watcher, need to determine changed files https://github.com/watchexec/watchexec - This is used by Cargo-Watch.
+  - [X] Directory watcher, need to determine changed files
-        Cargo watch has some interesting ideas about debouncing, args, polling.
-        Should trigger further work (e.g. sync, build, test) by placing items into the execution queue.
+  - [ ] Should trigger further work (e.g. sync, build, test) by placing items into the execution queue.
-        Look for files with changed time or size.
   - [ ] Config: Things to ignore (default to .gitignore)
   - [ ] Config: Things to include especially
   - [ ] Config: Ability to poll every N seconds instead of file watching
+  - [ ] Better handling of errors in shadw_copy_destination.rs.

 - [ ] Build engine
   - [ ] Config: Compile in Debug mode by default